ibis-project/ibis/docs/backends/Impala.md

 Ibis's Impala tools currently interoperate with pandas in these ways:

-- Ibis expressions return pandas objects (i.e. DataFrame or Series) for non-scalar expressions when calling their `execute` method
+- Ibis expressions return pandas objects (i.e. DataFrame or Series) for non-scalar expressions when calling their `to_pandas` method
 - The `create_table` and `insert` methods can accept pandas objects.
   This includes inserting into partitioned tables.
 It currently uses CSV as the ingest route.